NaniHazbolatow/5284SCCO6Y/README.md

 *  [diffusion.py](src/diffusion.py): contains all the code to answer sub-assingment 2.1, which explores diffusion-limited aggregation.
 *  [mc_dla.py](src/mc_dla.py): contains all the code to answer sub-assignment 2.2, which explores diffusion-limited aggregation with a Monte Carlo approach.
 *  [gray_scott.py](src/gray_scott.py): contains all the code to answer sub-assignment 2.3, which explores the Gray-Scott model with finite difference methods.
+The animations of the gray-scott model can be found in the last four cells of the notebook.
+The user may vary the parameter combinations to obtain different patterns.
+An example of most patterns is listed in (J. E. Pearson, Science, Vol 261, 5118, 189-192 (1993)).